To help you understand the steps involved after you have lodged a CTP insurance claim, see our overview of the CTP claims process.

 A claims manager from the insurer will decide whether liability for your claim is accepted.
 For liability to be accepted it must be determined that another person is at fault.
 To make the liability decision the insurer may need to investigate the accident.
 If the insurer admits liability they agree that the vehicle insured by them was at fault for the accident.

 If the insurer denies liability and you disagree, you can attempt to resolve this informally or at a compulsory conference with the insurer.
-If the liability dispute still cannot be resolved, you (or your solicitor if you are legally represented) will have to take the matter to Court for resolution.
+If the liability dispute still cannot be resolved, you (or your lawyer if you are legally represented) will have to take the matter to Court for resolution.

 Once the insurer accepts liability or agrees to pay for the costs of reasonable and appropriate rehabilitation, the insurer must:

-- take steps to ensure reasonable and appropriate rehabilitation services are provided.
+- take steps to ensure reasonable and appropriate rehabilitation services are provided

 - meet the reasonable costs of medical, hospital and medication expenses.